Hot Reloading

 Hello, Hot Reloader!

-Remember that the changes are only visible when the function is called again.
+Keep in mind that the changes are only visible when the function is called again.
 Changing main for example would appear to have no effect because this function is only called once and then enters a loop.
 It is also not possible to update data structures.